fjelltopp/meerkat_dev/README.md

    `ln -s /home/[user]/meerkat/meerkat_dev/mk /usr/local/bin/mk`
 5. Run the setup process `mk setup`.
    *N.B* This will install only the demo country configs.
-If you have access to all country configs use `--dev` option to install the complete development environment.
+If you have access to all country configs use `--all` option to install the complete development environment.
 6. Use `mk -h` to read the script's documentation.